pitt-crc/user-manual/docs/slurm/batch-jobs.md

 ## Frequently Asked Questions

+### Q: I don't receive any email notifications about my job despite having supplied --mail-type and --mail-user, what gives?
+A: This most frequently due to users providing only their username, and not the following domain in their SBATCH directive.
+You **need** to provide your email as `PITTID@pitt.edu` for emails to be sent correctly.
+In more rare cases, the queue for emails can be filled by an individual user by submitting many jobs.
+This should eventually be resolved on its own, but it can be avoided by using proper etiquette when submitting a large quantity of jobs, and removing the email notification directive for all/many of the submissions and monitoring more interactively with `squeue`.

 ### Q: Where can I find more specific examples of these batch scripts?
 A: Example Jobs utilizing commonly loaded modules can be found in `/ihome/crc/how_to_run` For users performing NGS analyses on HTC, see Dr. Fangping Mu's